The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

 Design in the USVI is constrained by physics before it is constrained by taste.
 The hurricane zone classification shapes every structural decision, and the climate shapes every material decision.
 Designing without internalising both produces buildings that look right on paper and fail in practice.

-Structure and hurricane resilience: The USVI sits in a high-wind zone, and building code reflects that.
+The USVI is classified as a special wind region under ASCE 7, with site-specific ultimate design wind speeds among the highest of any US jurisdiction.
 Roof connections, wall-to-foundation continuity, and opening protection are all regulated to a higher standard than most of the mainland.
-In practice, concrete and ICF (Insulated Concrete Form) construction dominate the market for good reason — they perform under wind loads and resist the moisture and salt environment better than timber-frame systems.
-Mainland architects who haven't worked in hurricane zones consistently underestimate how thoroughly this changes structural design.
+Concrete and ICF construction dominate the market for good reason — they perform under wind loads and resist the moisture and salt environment better than timber-frame systems.

-Glazing: Hurricane impact windows and doors are not optional — they're code-required at this wind exposure level.
-Shutters provide an additional layer of protection and are standard on well-specified USVI builds.
+Hurricane impact windows and doors are code-required at this wind exposure level.
 The cost implication is real: glazing on a USVI villa costs significantly more than equivalent glazing on a mainland project.
 Budget accordingly.

 How do you handle water, power, and utilities on a USVI build?

 Mainland utility assumptions do not transfer to the USVI.
-Water and power both require active planning as part of the design process — they are not services you connect to and forget.
+Water and power both require active planning as part of the design process.

-Power: WAPA electricity costs approximately 43–47 cents per kWh for residential customers — roughly two to three times the US mainland average of around 16–17 cents per kWh (EIA, 2024).
+Power: WAPA electricity costs approximately $0.43–$0.47 per kWh for residential customers — roughly two to three times the US mainland average.
 Grid reliability is inconsistent across all three islands.
 Solar PV with battery storage is not a luxury addition on a USVI build — at those electricity rates, it pays for itself, and for a vacation rental, grid outages during a guest stay are a reputational and financial problem that solar effectively solves.

 How do you manage a USVI construction project from the mainland?